Zoe Cochlin

 Editorial

-I’m a speculative fiction editor based in the Pacific Northwest.
+I’m a freelance fiction editor based in the Pacific Northwest.
 I specialize in fantasy, soft science fiction, and other speculative genres, and I'm particularly drawn to working with indie and self-publishing authors.
-While fiction is my primary interest, I have experience with non-fiction work and can be tempted with material related to games and gaming.
-I currently offer line and copy editing, and I plan to expand into developmental editing later in 2025.
+While fiction is my primary interest, I have experience with non-fiction work and can be tempted with gaming-related material.
+I offer line editing, copy editing, and developmental services.

 Services